 Now that you know what you're dealing with, look into the empty focuser and try to identify the optical parts just described.
 This is best done during daylight, with the reflector telescope aimed at the ceiling or the sky (be careful to avoid the Sun).
 The illustration to the right shows what you should see: the secondary mirror in its holder, its elliptical face tilted 45° and appearing circular.
 With your eye close to the focuser, you can see the primary mirror reflected in the secondary, and the secondary and its spider in turn reflected in the primary.
 Finally, inside this reflection of the secondary, you can see the focuser drawtube and your eye.

-3 Easy Steps on Aligning Your Newtonian Reflector Telescope
+3 Easy Steps to Align Your Newtonian Reflector Telescope

 Once you are acquainted with the reflector telescope's optical parts and what they look like in the focuser, you're ready to proceed.
 To get your telescope well collimated, here is what you need to accomplish: